ysinghshashank/javaPlayground/README.md

 # javaPlayground
-This Repo is for play Purpose
+This Repo is for play Purpose.